TomatenKuchenDEV/docs/docs/twitch.md

 You can create up to 10 triggers per server.

 That means, if you create `stream.online` and `stream.offline` triggers for every streamer you want to be notified for, you can currently add up to 5 streamers per server.

+## Commands

+Using the message command `youtube twitch <Streamer name>` you can get information about a Twitch user and a currently running livestream.